 #7 Navagio Bay in Zakynthos

-Another popular Greece attraction is located on the island Zakynthos.
-The dream bay of Navagio with its striking rocks, the turquoise blue sea and the white sandy beach Shipwreck of Zakynthos surely everyone knows!
-It is a typical postcard motif of Greece.
+Another popular Greek attraction is located on the island of Zakynthos.
+The dreamlike bay of Navagio, with its striking rocks, turquoise blue sea, and white sandy beach—the Shipwreck of Zakynthos—is surely known to everyone!
+It is a classic postcard image of Greece.

-The beach section can only be reached by excursion boat.
-Every day, masses make a pilgrimage to the smugglers’ bay.
-Above there is a spectacular viewpoint.
-But beware: steep cliffs!
+The beach area can only be reached by tour boat.
+Every day, crowds make a pilgrimage to Smuggler’s Bay.
+Above it is a spectacular viewpoint.
+But be careful: steep cliffs!
 Navagio Bay is one of the most photographed places in Greece.
-The famous Zakynthos Turtles you won’t find here.
+You won’t find the famous Zakynthos turtles here.

 → Important information for a trip to the Zakynthos Shipwreck can be found here: Zakynthos Shipwreck